dgilliam2022/Past-Revature-Projects/README.md

 # CosminisBase
 This is my second project at Revature.
 A gamified social media application that's the perfect blend between twitter and neopets.
 Please note that this is a snap shot of the project at handoff.

-**Technology used: Angular 10, TypeScript, HTML, CSS, JavaScript, Bootstrap, jQuery, NodeJS, Jasmine, Karma, C#, ASP.NET Core Web API, Sql Server, Entity Framework Core, Azure Cloud, DevOps, Swagger, xUnit Testing, Sonarcloud, Bash, REST**
+**Technology used: Angular 14, TypeScript, HTML5, CSS3, JavaScript, Bootstrap, jQuery, NodeJS, Jasmine, Karma, C#, Git, .NET core 6, ASP.NET Core Web API, Sql Server, Entity Framework Core, Microsoft Azure, DevOps, Swagger, xUnit Testing, Sonarcloud, Bash, REST**

 # ExpenseReimbursementSystem
 This is my first project at Revature.
-A simple API that performs basic CRUD operations to a database.
+A RESTful API with capacities for submitting, reviewing, and processing expense reimbursement requests.

-**Technology used: C#, ADO.NET, Sql Server, Azure SQL Databases, Git, ASP.NET Core Web API, Azure Cloud, .Net core, DBBeaver, Swagger**
+**Technology used: C#, ADO.NET, Sql Server, Azure SQL Databases, Git, ASP.NET Core Web API, .NET core 6, DBBeaver, Swagger**